gamkedo-la/diggernaut/README.md

     - player can spin diggerang below them to bulldoze through blocks at a very rapid pace
     - items that you would normally collect are destroyed by power drill action, so care must be     taken
 - throw
-    - kill bats and dragons by throwing your diggerang at them.
+    - kill cryptids by throwing your diggerang at them.
     - attempting to hit a dragon with a throw carries the risk of your Diggerang being eaten.
     - bash the action button to return the Diggerang from a stuck state

 ### Hazards
 - falling rocks from above
 - voids / free fall spaces
-- bats
+- various subterranean cryptids
-- underground dragon

 ### Collectibles